ollej/shoutbridge/README.md

  * MySQL
  * UBB.threads v7
  * Twisted
- * MySQLdb
+ * MySQLdb (for direct connection to shoutbox)

 Installation
 ------------
-To install Shoutbridge, you first need to install a couple of dependencies:
+Shoutbridge requires a few extra python modules to run.
+Currently, the only working xmpp bridge class is Twisted, so that python module must be installed.
+The MySQLdb module is needed for a direct connection to the shoutbox.
+If you don't have access to the UBB.threads database where you run the Shoutbridge, you can instead use the ExternalShoutbridge class.
+In this case, you don't need the MySQLdb module.

+Install necessary modules:

+    $ sudo easy_install Twisted
     $ sudo easy_install MySQLdb
-    $ sudo easy_install Twisted

 Next, create a configuration file from the example.